DSC-Flutter-PU/Session-One/README.md

-# sessionone
+# Session One

-A new Flutter project.
+Flutter app created in the first class.
+A Simple instagram UI clone.

 ## Getting Started